 Jade Plants (Crassula ovata) are a huge trend right now, both as houseplants and housewarming gifts.
 Their succulent foliage is adorably eccentric, and they fit right in on any sunny shelf or windowsill.
 You can also find Jade Plants in virtually any size, so you can choose one that fits the space you’re trying to fill.

 Tillandsia, or air plants, are a family of plants that require no soil to survive.
+Without the need for bulky pots, these fascinating family of bromeliads makes it easy to add plants to small spaces.
 A popular way to display tillandsia is by attaching them to pieces of driftwood, which you can add to a shelf or a mantel for a gorgeous focal feature.
 Make sure your tillandsia isn’t permanently attached so you can remove it for a weekly soak!
 Try inserting a few push pins or small nails to the driftwood to create “perches” for each of your air plants.
 You can also display these whimsical plants in terrariums or hanging containers.

 Hanging baskets are the ultimate small-space solution, and combined with a trailing plant, they add a stunning, romantic effect to even the tiniest of rooms.
 These look especially on-trend when suspended with ornate macrame hanging plant holders.
 Make sure to anchor them to an appropriately strong hook to the ceiling, or if you can’t do that, try hanging your basket on a curtain rod!
 A few of our favorite hanging basket houseplants include Golden Pothos (Epipremnum aureum), Maidenhair Fern (Adiantum aethiopicum), Boston Fern (Nephrolepis exaltata), English Ivy (Hedera helix), and Burro’s Tail (Sedum morganianum).